2016 was monumentally life-changing... 2017 will be life-changing in all the good ways.

 As for activity on WdC, it is very important to be more active here.
 You have made a lot of friends here over your 12+ years on the site but you have fallen out of touch with several and getting back in touch will help you to build a solid foundation of friends, even if they are in the internet world.
 You can keep in touch with cNotes and Notebook Scribbles and if they have blogs you can read those too.

 Reviewing is such a vital part of being on WdC and for you, it has always been the most enjoyable.
-You got behind in judging "Pond Poetry - OPEN!" and you now have a couple of months to get caught up on.
+You got behind in judging "Pond Poetry - Open for Oct.
+Entries!" and you now have a couple of months to get caught up on.
 By the end of February 2017, you will be completely caught up and on future rounds, you will give yourself two weeks to judge the previous round.
 You will also do your 3 reviews for "It's Our Job To Shine Bright" each month.
 You will complete at least 5 reviews for "WDC Power Reviewers Group" and participate in at least one review crediting shift for the group as well.

 You will blog at least 5 days per week, and on those days you will read blogs of your friends as well.
 During the course of 2017, you will also participate in at least one blogging challenge.

 Participating in the community will bring you back to the real reasons why you first searched for and found this site in 2004.